WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ## PUSHed subresources {#uc-pushed-subresources}

-To reduce round trips, a server might use HTTP/2 PUSH to inject a subresource from another server into the client's cache.
+To reduce round trips, a server might use HTTP/2 Push (Section 8.2 of
+{{?RFC7540}}) to inject a subresource from another server into the client's cache.
 If anything about the subresource is expired or can't be verified, the client would fetch it from the original server.

 For example, if `https://example.com/index.html` includes